List of Kentucky Wildcats men's basketball honorees

 A number of Kentucky Wildcats men's basketball players have been honored with various Southeastern Conference and national awards.

 Banner honorees

-Forty-two former Kentucky men's basketball players, coaches, and contributors are honored in Rupp Arena with banners representing their numbers hung from the rafters.
+Forty-three former Kentucky men's basketball players, coaches, and contributors are honored in Rupp Arena with banners representing their numbers hung from the rafters.
 With the streamlining of jersey numbers by the NCAA, the jerseys are retired but the numbers remain active.
 To have a banner hung, the athlete must be elected to the UK Athletics Hall of Fame.

 National Players of the Year

 The UK players listed here received at least one NCAA-recognized national player of the year award.

 Kareem Abdul-Jabbar Award

 The Kareem Abdul-Jabbar Award has been presented by the Naismith Memorial Basketball Hall of Fame since 2015 to the top Division I center.

 All-Americans

 The following is a list of Kentucky Wildcats men's basketball players that were named First or Second Team All-Americans: